 Certificate of origin

 Five copies are required and must be certified by an approved authority and legalised by the Saudi Arabian Embassy.

 Public health requirements

 Imports of animals, animal products, plants and plant products require health certification issued by an approved authority in the country of origin.
-In Australia this is usually the Australian Department of Agriculture and Water Resources or the relevant state department of agriculture.
+In Australia this is usually the Australian Quarantine and Inspection Service (AQIS), Commonwealth Department of Agriculture, Fisheries and Forestry-Australia or the relevant state department of agriculture.

 Live plants and seeds may also require prior approval from the Plant Protection Branch, Saudi Ministry of Agriculture.

 Import permits are issued by agricultural offices licensed by the Ministry of Commerce, provided the prior approval of the Ministry of Agricultural is obtained.

 Shipments of meat and meat products for human consumption must be accompanied by a certificate stating that the animals have been slaughtered in accordance with Islamic rites.
 Frozen meat and food are subject to strict regulations governing their import and storage.

 All imported foods must be approved by the Saudi health authorities.

 Artificial sweeteners in food and beverages are subject to stringent restrictions.
 Pharmaceutical products require prior registration with, and approval for local sales by, the Saudi Arabian Ministry of Health.